Exercise 7: Bayesian meta-analysis

 ## Initializing model

-res_crins_jags_res <- coda.samples(model = crins_jags_res, variable.names = c("mu",
+res_crins_jags_res <- coda.samples(model = crins_jags_res,

-"tau"), n.iter = 20000)
+n.iter = 20000)

 # Postprocessing

-res_crins_jags_res <- window(res_crins_jags_res, start = 5001) # remove burn-in for Markov chain convergence
+res_crins_jags_res <- window(res_crins_jags_res, start=5001) # remove burn-in for Markov chain convergence

 summary(res_crins_jags_res)